Where Clayton Stands

 What This Means

-Charleston families pay $5,000+ per year for flood, wind, and hail coverage on top of mortgages they can already barely afford.
-Carriers are abandoning the market entirely.
-Federal flood maps are a decade out of date.
+Families from Hilton Head and Beaufort to Mt.
+Pleasant, from Folly Beach to Edisto, from Summerville to Goose Creek, are paying $5,000 and more per year for flood, wind, and hail coverage on top of mortgages they can already barely afford.
+Carriers are non-renewing and exiting.
+FEMA flood maps are a decade out of date.
 The National Flood Insurance Program is functionally bankrupt.
-Meanwhile, $90 billion a year flows to foreign wars while the homes we already have cannot be insured against the storms we already see.
+Meanwhile, roughly $90 billion a year flows to foreign wars while the homes SC-01 already has cannot be insured against the storms SC-01 already sees.

 Funded By